 #48.
 The generator exhaust is “spliced” into an existing FRP tube in the lazarette port aft locker.
 The function of this tube is unclear, however, it leads into the vessel’s engine room and possibly accommodation spaces.
 The splice is leaking.
 Generators and all engines should be designed with dedicated, separate exhaust plumbing that exits the vessel without connection to other plumbing.
 ABYC P-1.
 041609064, 065.
 041409359, 360.

 The real costs to buy a used boat that will meet your standards for safety, reliability and full enjoyment are too often discovered too late.
-As a marine industry professional for 22 years, 12 of them as a boat yard manager, I worked with many disheartened used boat owners who had followed all the usual purchase steps — deal with a reputable broker, personally inspect the boat, contact owners of similar boats, carry out a survey and conduct a sea trial — only to find, after buying the boat, that they were faced with thousands of dollars in costs to fix safety and reliability problems that were not identified in any of these steps.
+As a marine industry professional for over three decades, 12 of those years as a boat yard manager, I worked with many disheartened used boat owners, who had followed all the usual purchase steps — deal with a reputable broker, personally inspect the boat, contact owners of similar boats, carry out a survey and conduct a sea trial — only to find, after buying the boat, that they were faced with thousands of dollars in costs to fix safety and reliability problems that were not identified in any of these steps.
 Here is an example of an inspection of a 12-year old vessel built by a well known, respected manufacturer.
 The buyer had followed all of those usual steps and was ready to buy the boat when he decided to ask for my inspection.
 With a full understanding of the costs he would incur to bring this boat to his standards of safety and reliability, he did not purchase the boat.
 We’re now working together to find the right boat.
 The accredited marine surveyor who conducted a survey for my client described the vessel as “very favorable”, his report included just 8 items that required correction in order to meet recognized ABYC, USCG and NFPA standards.
 The following SDMC report, as you’ll see, includes over 100 observations, 8 of which are deemed critical, within just the first 20 observations alone.
 Names and other identifying details have been changed or omitted to protect the identity of the client and builder, however, the observations are real and remain as they were in the original report.

 Example observations from this report:

 #16.
 One of the foredeck shore power fuse holders is overheating.
 The cause for the overheating should be isolated and repaired.
-Consider replacing these individual fuses with a single, multi-pole circuit breaker installed in the fwd cabin in accordance with ABYC E-188.8.131.52.3.
+Consider replacing these individual fuses with a single, multi-pole circuit breaker installed in the fwd cabin in accordance with ABYC E-18.104.22.168.3.
 A. ABYC E-11.
 010, 013, 014.

 #50.
 A metallic fuel line is chafing against the generator stop solenoid housing.
 A. 248, 249.